Here is my own story.

 I have had periods of wellness but at other times I have been a walking shell, sometimes for months on end paying no attention to the outside world often praying I would get through the next minute, never mind the next week or month.
 I suffered four major relapses during that twelve year period each time it happened my symptoms changed and I seemed to be much worse than I ever was previously.

-I had lost my quality of life to the degree that I had slipped from my initial Panic attack into Anxiety Disorder's and then into Agoraphobia.
+I had lost my quality of life to the degree that I had slipped from an initial panic attack into an anxiety Disorder and then into Agoraphobia.
 With Agoraphobia I fell into the cycle of limiting my activities to avoid my feelings and I quickly became housebound.

 Each time I relapsed self determination dragged me through the worst times and I slowly rebuilt my life only to relapse again and it all came back and took away my ability to do anything again.
 On reflection some years later, I understood that this was happening because I was not properly informed of what was happening or what to do, I was also locked in a personal situation that was not getting better and as I had no self esteem to get out of it, I remained stuck.